Figure

 Description

-Nuclear-spin neutral-atom qubits encode logical states in long-lived nuclear spin manifolds (often in alkaline-earth(-like) atoms such as Sr/Yb), exploiting reduced magnetic sensitivity and ultra-narrow optical transitions.
+Nuclear-spin neutral-atom qubits encode logical states in long-lived nuclear spin manifolds of alkaline-earth(-like) atoms such as Sr () or Yb (), exploiting reduced magnetic sensitivity and ultra-narrow optical transitions.
+The key idea is a coherence-first strategy: logical information is stored in weakly magnetically sensitive nuclear spin states within the ground-state manifold, while excited-state manifolds (Rydberg or optical-clock transitions) are accessed transiently for fast entanglement and control.

 Hamiltonian